What is CAM in Norway?

 Collage made by NAFKAM.

-Non-medically qualified providers of CAM must comply with the duties and restrictions set by the CAM Act.
-Providers of CAM who are also medically qualified, are also subject to the Medically Qualified Personnel Act (link to lovdata.no).
+Non-medically qualified CAM providers must adhere to the CAM Act, while medically qualified providers are also subject to the Medically Qualified Personnel Act (in Norwegian).

 Self-help and self-development